To help the decision on which technique to choose, we expanded upon the short labels you see in the graph to help scope the response more carefully.

 7. Internet of Things (IoT) marketing applications

-IoT is one of the most important marketing technology applications of the last 2-3 years, but it is of most relevance to devices makers and retailers, so it is relatively high-up in this ranking of priorities.
+IoT is one of the most important marketing technology applications of the last 2-3 years, but it is of most relevance to device makers and retailers, so it is relatively high in this ranking of priorities.

 There are expected to be 75 billion connected devices by 2020, meaning there will be ten times as many devices able to talk to one another as there will be people on the planet!
 The implications are huge and far-ranging.
 All this sharing of data will transform the way we live our lives.